 Midshipmen receive instruction in various strokes and procedures which may be utilized in water survival situations.
 Midshipmen also develop their fitness component through their work in the pool.
 Individual remedial instruction is available for students with little or no experience in the water.
 This course fulfills STCW requirements in selected Aquatic Survival techniques.
-2 laboratory hours a week

-PE&A120 First Aid Credits: 0.5
+PE&A120 First Aid